 This support scheme aims to increase opportunities for Swedish feature length fiction and documentary films to obtain international distribution, while enabling increased revenue made possible by this distribution.

-Applications submitted during the period July 1 – 31 will be registered on arrival with a processing date from August 1.
+Applications submitted during the period July 1 – 31 will be processed from August 1.

 Deadlines for International distribution support

-Due to the corona virus situation it is now possible to apply as soon as you have a set release date.
+Applications can be submitted on an ongoing basis in our digital application service.
+It is possible to apply as soon as you have a set release date.
+The application needs to be submitted minimum 30 days prior the set release date.
 Please also note that the support scheme is platform neutral.